github/catalyst/docs/_guide/create-ability.md

 The above three features of `createAbility` make it really useful when creating mixins for web components, and makes them much easier for developers as they can trust an ability to not be sensitive to these problems.

 To create an ability, call the `createAbility` method and pass in a callback function which takes a `CustomElementClass` and returns a new class.
-You can also provide extra types if your returned class requires them.
+You can also provide extra types if your returned class adds new methods or fields.
 Here's an example, using TypeScript:

 ```typescript